BMW 530e hybrid reliability & safety

 BMW 530e hybrid reliability & problems

-The BMW 530e had only been on sale for just over a year at the time, but it fared well for reliability and build quality in that 2018 Driver Power survey, and was rated the best executive car to own overall.
+This generation of BMW 5 Series had only been on sale for just over a year at the time, but it fared well for reliability and build quality in that 2018 Driver Power survey, and was rated the best executive car to own overall.
+It fared less well in the more recent 2020 edition of the survey, dropping to 40th place in the rundown of the top 75 cars to own, with reliability and servicing costs among owners' biggest complaints.